pushkarv/machine-learning/projects/capstone/report.md

 The original premise is to prevent any bias towards a specific image region with lower or higher intensities, so one method used was to grayscale all images and equalize their histograms.

 Additionally, OpenCV's morphological operations were used to determine whether there were additional features that could be detected.
-The above table, in the 3rd row, that shows an grayscaled image on the left and a morphological dilated image on the right.
+The above table, in the 3rd row, shows a grayscaled image on the left and a morphological dilated image on the right.
 This particular dilation is able to show object edges with significant contrast, such as in the person's forearm, but it becomes difficult to detect edges in uniform colored areas such as the person's upper arm with a black shirt.
-So this dilation technique to detect edge features was not used.
+So this dilation technique to detect edge features did not seem to be an effective technique and was not used.

 ### Algorithms and Techniques